johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar.md

 .fd employee: 1 ⟶ 2.
 ```

-### pragma input
+### Processing Instruction input

-The `input` pragma instructs the parser to load facts for the named extensional relation from an
+The `input` processing instruction instructs the parser to load facts for the named extensional relation from an
 external file.
-This pragma **requires** that the relation be previously defined via the `assert`
+This processing instruction **requires** that the relation be previously defined via the `assert`
-pragma.
+processing instruction.

 ![input](images/input.png)